fission/docs.fission.io/docs/content/en/docs/usage/function/container-functions.md

 weight: 46
 ---

-Note: Support for containers in alpha, we plan to improve experience over coming releases.
+Note: Support for containers in **alpha**, we plan to improve experience over coming releases.
 Your feedback is most appreciated to improve it.

-Fission allows you to run your existing container as a function with 1.14 release.
+With 1.14 release, Fission allows you to run your existing container as a function.

 #### Running container image with Fission

-`fission function run-container` provides required options to run exiting container image as a Fission function.
+`fission function run-container` provides required options to run an exiting container image as a Fission function.

 ```sh
 $ fission function run-container --name cn-hello --image gcr.io/google-samples/node-hello:1.0 --port 8080